w3c/wot-binding-templates/registry-requirements.md

 ### Entry format

 This is what is put into the table and not what the binding should contain.
-At each submission, these information MUST be present in the submission and MUST not conflict with existing bindings.
+At each submission, this information MUST be present in the submission and MUST not conflict with existing bindings.

 - Name of the binding
   - Examples: `HTTP Binding Template`, `CoAP Binding Template`,